Example of a customer portal integration#

 }

-Use the original attribute names as attribute names.
-You can use localized attribute names, if the sender of the email (i.e. your website form) is known as a user in your system and has a preferred language set.
+For attribute names, use the original attribute names.
+You can use localized attribute names if the sender of the email (i.e. your website form) is known as a user in your system and has a preferred language permanently set.